Indian tennis star Sania Mirza appeals for donations for flood-hit Pakistan

 Share

-KARACHI – Sania Mirz, Indian tennis star and wife of Pakistani cricketer Shoaib Malik, has asked people to come forward to help the flood-hit Pakistan.
+KARACHI – Sania Mirza, Indian tennis star and wife of Pakistani cricketer Shoaib Malik, has asked people to come forward to help the flood-hit Pakistan.

 Massive floods triggered by heavy monsoon rains have claimed over 1,500 lives so far across the South Asian country and left one third of Pakistan submerged.